If the glass on your art or photograph breaks we can replace it. Here is what you need to do.

 - Be careful - shards of glass are sharp and dangerous and you can easily cut yourself.

-- Put some painters tape or masking tape over the cracks - this will help prevent the shards from falling out or in which could scratch your art.
+- Put some painters tape or masking tape over the cracks - this will help prevent the shards from falling out or scratching and further damaging your art.

 - Carefully transport your piece to our store at 1021 Parkway Blvd- if you need help, call us when you are in the parking lot and we will help bring it inside.

-Updating glass - The type of glass on your artwork is one of the most important factors for it’s protection from fading and viewing.
+Updating glass - The type of glass on your artwork is one of the most important factors for its preservation.
 There have been a lot of advancements in the types and quality of glass.
 If your art was framed before these advancements it might be time to upgrade your glass.
 At Athens Art and Frame we carry many different types of glass - here are a few of our favorites.

 - Reduces reflection by over 85% (to less than 1% of total light)